rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. FAQ (Should I really write this?)

 1. Studying at Grinnell.
-(What did I want to write?)
+(Compared to other institutions.)

 1. Outreach.